-The interest on borrowings under our credit facilities is based on our credit rating.
-On August 4, 2017, S&P revised its rating outlooks on senior debt of CenterPoint Energy, Houston Electric and CERC Corp. to positive from developing and affirmed its ratings.
-On September 24, 2017, Fitch upgraded Houston Electric's senior secured debt rating to A+ and maintained its rating outlook of stable.
-In addition, Fitch revised its rating outlooks on senior debt of CenterPoint Energy and CERC Corp. to positive from stable and affirmed its ratings.
+The interest on borrowings under our credit facility is based on our credit rating.
+On August 4, 2017, S&P revised its rating outlook on our senior debt to positive from developing and affirmed its rating.
+On September 24, 2017, Fitch revised its rating outlook on our senior debt to positive from stable and affirmed its rating.

-As of October 26, 2017, Moody's, S&P and Fitch had assigned the following credit ratings to senior debt of CenterPoint Energy and certain subsidiaries:
+As of October 26, 2017, Moody's, S&P and Fitch had assigned the following credit ratings to our senior unsecured debt:

-M Moody's S&P Fitch Company/Instrument Rating Outlook (1) Rating Outlook (2) Rating Outlook (3) CenterPoint Energy Senior Unsecured Debt Baa1 Stable BBB+ Positive BBB Positive Houston Electric Senior Secured Debt A1 Stable А Positive A+ Stable CERC Corp.
-Senior Unsecured Debt Baa2 Stable A- Positive BBB Positive
+Moody's S&P Fitch

-(1) A Moody's rating outlook is an opinion regarding the likely direction of an issuer's rating over the medium term.
+Rating Outlook (1) Rating Outlook (2) Rating Outlook (3)

-(2) An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate to longer term.
+Baa2 Stable A- Positive BBB Positive

-(3) A Fitch rating outlook indicates the direction a rating is likely to move over a one- to two-year period.
+- (1) A Moody's rating outlook is an opinion regarding the likely direction of an issuer's rating over the medium term. - (2) An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate to longer term. - (3) A Fitch rating outlook indicates the direction a rating is likely to move over a one- to two-year period.